ahbarnett/validspike/README.md

 ## Other directories

-`data/`  example waveforms, and where around 100 MB of synthetic data is placed
+`data/`  example waveforms, and where around 100 MB of synthetic data is placed.
 `paper_fig_drivers/` figure-generating codes for the above preprint and other research.
 EPS figure output is written to `~/spikesorting/validpaper/` which you should create if you want the EPS outputs.
-`data_external/` and `data_valid/`  are data directories used by us, that is accessed by some advanced examples and figure-generating codes
+`data_external/` and `data_valid/`  are data directories used by us, that is accessed by some advanced examples and figure-generating codes.
+`devel/`  experimental codes.

 ## To do